STEVE-916-create/Fancade-Game-Downloader/README.md

 # Fancade-Game-Downloader
 Ever wanted to download the original Drive Mad to edit all the levels?
 Saw a cool project of someone and wanted to get the full editable source?
+You want to own a bunch of games?
 Well,...

 This is a Python 3.11 tool that downloads Fancade Game files by the game link.